Marta Russell: Biography

-Journalism

-In addition to writing for New Mobility, Ragged Edge Magazine, and the Monthly Review, Russell contributed articles to numerous scholarly and policy journals such as the Journal of Disability Policy Studies and the Socialist Register as well as print and online newspapers such as The Los Angeles Daily News.

-Legacy publications
+Legacy

-In 2016, Routledge Press published an anthology dedication entitled, "Disability Politics in a Global Economy: Essays in Honour of Marta Russell".
-The book was edited by Ravi Malhotra and numerous authors contributed.
-In 2018, a paperback edition of the book was released.
+In 2016, Routledge published an anthology entitled, Disability Politics in a Global Economy: Essays in Honour of Marta Russell, edited by Ravi Malhotra.

-A Second Edition of "Beyond Ramps: Disability at the End of the Social Contract" was released in Amazon Kindle digital format in 2016.
-The new edition features a foreword by Ravi Malhotra.
+A second edition of Beyond Ramps was released in ebook format in 2016, with a new foreword by Ravi Malhotra.

-In 2019, Haymarket Books published a book of Russell's writings entitled "Capitalism & Disability: Selected Writings by Marta Russell".
-The book was edited by Keith Rosenthal.
+In 2019, Haymarket Books published a book of Russell's writings entitled Capitalism & Disability: Selected Writings by Marta Russell, edited by Keith Rosenthal.